VIP (Vasoactive Intestinal Polypeptide)

 Dilates peripheral blood vessels through NO-dependent mechanisms above 100 pmol doses.

-• Cardiac Support
+Cardiac Support effective

 Coronary vasodilation with positive inotropic and chronotropic effects on the heart.